 Can I Sue My Neighbor for Harassment?

 Neighbor harassment is a very real thing.
-Too often, we are told to "just deal with it," or that bad neighbors are a part of life.
-However, if you have neighbor disputes with the people who live next door, you do have options to get a resolution.
+Often, we are told to "just deal with it," or that bad neighbors are a part of life.
+If you have neighbor disputes, you do have options to get a resolution.

 Listen to your gut feelings if you think you are being watched or someone keeps making a "mistake."
 Small things like continually walking on your property or knocking on your windows to "just say hello" are not legal or appropriate.